 Who She Used To Be

-A domestic suspense novel set between Whidbey Island, Washington, and London, England, Who She Used To Be asks how well we ever really know those we love, and reminds us that the worst betrayals, the darkest secrets, are the ones by those closest to us.
+A domestic suspense novel set in Whidbey Island and London, England, Who She Used To Be asks how well we ever really know those we love, and reminds us that the worst betrayals are by those closest to us.

 If you can’t remember it